 Savings accounts are interest paying accounts, designed to offer a return to customers for loaning their money to the savings institution (much like a loan in reverse).
-Traditionally, savings would have been held with a bank or building society, and indeed these types of institution still tend of offer the safest place to deposit funds.
+Traditionally, savings would have been held with a bank or building society, and indeed these types of institution still tend to offer the safest place to deposit funds.
 However, with the FSCS guaranteeing a refund of up to £85,000 per account-holder should your financial insititution fail, there are many savings accounts providers offering a higher interest rate than traditional high street banks.
 Whether it is an ISA or a fixed term account you are after, check out our list below.

 |We provide a personal finance, insurance and utility comparison service free to the user, but we may receive commissions from the companies we refer users to.
 This table comprises a range of popular products.
 Other tables may feature other products which may be better suited to your needs.
 Please ensure you have thoroughly investigated all available options before applying for products.|

 Savings accounts are a type of deposit account designed specifically for people wanting to save their money.
 The main feature they offer to entice customers is that they traditionally pay higher rates of interest than have been available from current accounts.
 However, to access the advantageous savings account interest rates consumers have had to forfeit some flexibility over using their money - at least in the short term.
 Saving accounts, unlike current accounts, do not offer customers chequebooks or debit cards, so the funds within them cannot be used directly to purchase goods or services.